senthil4321/help/log4j2.md

 # Help file for log4j2 configuration

-## Put the log4j2.xml file in the below location.
+## Place the log4j2.xml file in the below location.
 ### Location
 ```
 src/main/resources